soyjubilado/AdventOfCode/2022/README.md

 with the full set of targets for 26 seconds; then again with the list of leftover targets, also for 26 seconds.
 This yielded the correct answer for my data set, but I am skeptical that it would work for all datasets.

+### Day 17

+(skipped)

+### Day 18

+Part 1 was pretty straighforward -- just count the cubes, and subtract shared sides.

+For part 2 I thought I'd just build a box around the droplet and do a flood fill to see how many sides are exposed on the outside.
+Unfortunately, the box was too big and the kernel kept killing my process for being a memory hog.

+I ended up just finding a point touching the outside of the drop, and building a shroud around it starting from that point.
+Same idea as a flood fill, but it hugged the surface of the drop and was more memory efficient.

+- concepts: neighbors in 3-d